pulumi/infrastructure-as-code-workshop/labs/01-iac/07-destroying-your-infrastructure.md

 Type the name of the stack and hit enter.
 The stack is now gone.

-## Step 3 — Select Another Stack, Rinse and Repeat
+## Step 3 &mdash;  Select Another Stack, Rinse and Repeat

 After destroying `prod`, you still have the `dev` stack.
 To destroy it too, first select it: